 First, and most clearly, they look different.
 As you can see as you can see from the diagram, they also have different flow patterns for the exhaust gasses to follow.
-Each is designed with a different strategy to flowing heat and gas coming out from the exhaust manifold and then through your mufflers, eventually ending out the back of your car.
+Each is designed with a different strategy for flowing heat and gas coming out from the exhaust manifold and then through your mufflers, eventually ending out the back of your car.
 You'll want to make your selection based in part on the aftermarket and stock exhaust components currently on the car, as well as any future plans you might have for your Mustang.